TravelTimN/ci-milestone04-dcd/README.md

 In an ideal world, there are a couple items that I would've loved to have completed as well, but just didn't have the time or knowledge just yet as to how to implement these features.

-~~**Pagination Truncation**~~ (added: 07APR2020)
+**Pagination Truncation** (added: 07APR2020)
 - ~~I have core functionality to properly paginate, but should my database start to expand with several dozen more recipes, then the current pagination will display every page number that exists.
 If pagination gets too long, ideally it should truncate the middle section of page numbers, so that only the first and last page numbers are displayed, leaving the center section as an ellipse (...) to not clog up too much space on the page.~~
-- **07APR2020**: Ellipse wasn't showing the current page in view, so now I have pagination showing the current page number +/-2 pages on either end.
-Can now also go to First and Last page instead of each page number one at a time.
+- **07APR2020**: The ellipse method wasn't showing the current page in view, so now I have pagination showing the current page number +/-2 pages on either end.
+You can now also go to *First* and *Last* page, instead of each page number one at a time.

-~~**Add / Delete individual Ingredients / Directions**~~ (added: 04APR2020)
+**Add / Delete individual Ingredients / Directions** (added: 04APR2020)
 - ~~Currently, I have a single add / delete button for the Ingredients and Directions sections of the recipe.
 Once a user clicks to add a new ingredient for example, then the previous line is cloned just below that.
 The same functionality for directions is in place.
 However, if a user needs to delete something, it will only delete the absolute last item in the list.
 This means that if the user needs to delete ingredient #2 for example, they cannot currently delete that line independently without going through all other items in the list that come after it.
 Eventually I would like to append an add / delete button for each item that's generated.~~
-- **04APR2020**: This capability was added now so uses can add/remove single individual ingredients or directions chosen, not necessarily the last one from the list only.
+- **04APR2020**: This capability is added now, so users can add/remove individual ingredients or directions chosen, not necessarily the last one from the list only.

 ##### back to [top](#table-of-contents)